Mooncake: Crusts

 Mooncakes with Chinese characters 金門旦黃 (jinmen danhuang), meaning the moon cake contains a single egg yolk and is made from a bakery named "Golden Gate".
 Mooncakes usually have the bakery name pressed on them.

 Traditional mooncakes vary widely depending on the region where they are produced.
-Most regions produce them with many types of fillings, but with only one type of crust.
+Most regions produce them with multiple types of fillings, but with only one type of crust.
 Although vegetarian mooncakes may use vegetable oil, many mooncakes use lard in their recipes.
-Three types of mooncake crust are used in Chinese cuisine:
+Four types of mooncake crust are traditionally used in Chinese cuisine: